 Arrow of Light

-This award is the only Cub Scout badge that can be worn on the Boy Scout uniform when a boy graduates into a troop.
+This award is the only Cub Scout badge that can be worn on the Scout uniform when a youth graduates into a troop.
 Adult leaders who earned the Arrow of Light Award when they were young may also show their achievement by wearing a special square knot on their adult uniform.
-Information about other Awards and Recognition for Cub Scouts can be found on the national site.

-Boy Scouting provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
-The Boy Scout plans his advancement and progresses at his own pace as he meets each challenge.
-The Boy
+Scouting provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
+The Scout plans their advancement and progresses at their own pace as they meets each challenge.
+The

 Be sure to go to the Eagle Scout section to learn more about Service Project approvals and Eagle Board of Reviews